Political newcomer beats Trump's pick in North Carolina GOP congressional primary - KTVZ

 Madison Cawthorn will beat Lynda Bennett, a stunning upset in the race for the Republican nomination in the state’s 11th Congressional District.

-According to his website, Cawthorn — who was partially paralyzed in a 2014 car crash — is a “constitutional conservative” who is “committed to defending the values of faith, family and the freedom that have made America great.”
-He is the owner of a real estate investment company and a motivational speaker, his website says.
+Cawthorn — who was partially paralyzed in a 2014 car crash — is a “constitutional conservative” who is “committed to defending the values of faith, family and the freedom that have made America great,” according to his website.

+He is the owner of a real estate investment company and a motivational speaker.

 Cawthorn will turn 25 in August, the constitutionally required age to serve in the House.
 If elected in November, he would become the youngest member in Congress, a title currently held by Democratic Rep. Alexandria Ocasio-Cortez of New York, who is 30.

-Note: This story has been updated with additional information Tuesday night.